 Strategic planning/zoning in Germany is governed by federal statutory law, the relevant statutory law of each of the 16 German states (Bundesländer) and regional and local development plans (Flächennutzungsplan, Bebauungsplan).

 Applicable codes of particular importance are:

 In relation to permission for new construction, the refurbishment of buildings and safety in buildings the Building Codes of the German States apply.

 Strategic planning/zoning in Hong Kong is governed by a combination of law and policy.
-The starting point is the Town Planning Ordinance and its derivative regulations, followed by development strategies at the territorial level and various types of statutory and department plans at the district or local level.
+The starting point is the Town Planning Ordinance (Cap.
+131 of the Laws of Hong Kong) and its derivative regulations, followed by development strategies at the territorial level and various types of statutory and departmental plans at the district or local level.
 The preparation of the plans is guided by the Hong Kong Planning Standards and Guidelines, relevant development related policy and principles and community views.

 In addition, the legislation allows certain statutory bodies to regulate land use and take actions against unauthorized land uses.
 The Town Planning Board has overall responsibility for statutory planning in Hong Kong.

 The general sources of law in this regard are the Construction Act (Act LXXVIII of 1997) and Government Decree No. 253/1997 on the National Settlement and Building Requirements (in Hungarian: OTÉK).
 These primary sources of zoning laws apply throughout the entire country.